luckyonesl/arduino_projects/readme.txt

-#easyexample
+#az-envy

-the intention is to blink with the internal led on an esp8266
+this project is using the az sensor it transfer the data to an mqtt server